JRPerrenoud/free-genai-bootcamp-2025/sentence-constructor/prompt.md

     </assistant:output>
 </example>

-## Student Input
-Bears are at the door, did you leave the garbage out?
+Student Input: Bears are at the door, did you leave the garbage out?